 - Sickle Cell Disease Association of America, Inc.

 - These Genes, Tosyn Bucknor’s project

-If you would like to donate to this cause, you can support Sickle Cell Ontario by donating here, or support the Sickle Cell Disease Association of America, Inc. here.
-Give what you can; even if it’s just your coffee money!
+If you’d like to donate to this cause, you can support the Sickle Cell Association of Ontario by donating, or support the Sickle Cell Disease Association of America, Inc. Give what you can; even if it’s just your coffee money!

 For those unfamiliar with how sickle cell disease transfer from parent to child works (and those in the know, especially the doctors among us, please correct me if I get any of this wrong), if you are AA, you do not have the sickle cell trait or disease; you are completely healthy (as regards sickle cell disease).
 If you are AS you have the trait, which means you are a carrier of sickle cell disease.
 You generally show no signs of the disease but may have or develop some conditions as a result (though generally not sickle cell disease).
 If you are SS you have sickle cell disease.